michaeltimberg/root-coding-problem/README.md

 Which, through the lens of idiomatic JavaScript, means:
  - absence of NoSQL for event-based data ( trips )
  - absence of SQL for relational data ( drivers )
- - minimal use of NPM packages: anti-pattern for most JS developers
+ - minimal use of NPM packages ( anti-pattern for most JS developers )
  - no CI/CD
  - no building ( i.e. Docker images ) or external run tools